Child Custody Lawyers Providing Compassionate Representation

 If one parent is interested in moving out of South Florida with the child, we can help determine whether it is in the child’s best interest to leave.
 We work with experts to prove how a move would impact the child’s quality of life — for better or worse.

 Regardless of the custody situation you are facing, it’s important to work with an experienced lawyer who can protect your rights throughout the process.
-Schedule your initial consultation by contacting our firm online or by calling 800-642-8160.
+Schedule your initial consultation by contacting our firm online or by calling 954-800-5000.
+We have offices in Boca Raton and Fort Lauderdale.